 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

 The Fund does not commit to a minimum rate to reduce the scope of investments prior to the application of the investment strategy.

 What is the policy to assess good governance practices of the investee companies?